 Please feel welcome to visit our campus so we can answer any questions you may have or for a tour of our facilities.
-You can make an appointment by calling 979-862-4684 or emailing firstname.lastname@example.org.
+You can also reach out to our recruiter, Grae Robinson, at firstname.lastname@example.org or 979-458-7215.

-The combinations required for video uploads have been uploaded to the program audition resource page.
-If you have any issues accessing the videos, please contact Carisa Armstrong.
+The combinations required for video uploads have been uploaded to the program audition resource page along with a document listing the music used for each combination.